Lady Gaga surprise guest at Games opening ceremony

 The two countries are at odds over the Nagorno-Karabakh region and as recently as April several soldiers from both sides were killed and more were injured.

-Armenia's Olympic committee chief has not traveled to Baku while the country's participation in the Games was only possible after the intervention of Bach last year.
+Armenia's Olympic committee chief has not travelled to Baku while the country's participation in the Games was only possible after the intervention of Bach last year.

-Azerbaijan, whose government has banned officials from human rights organizations as well as some media from entering the country, is facing accusations of consistent human rights violations in the run-up to the Games.
+Azerbaijan, whose government has banned officials from human rights organisations as well as some media from entering the country, is facing accusations of consistent human rights violations in the run-up to the Games.

-Ruled by the Aliyev family since 1993, Azerbaijan has rejected the accusations saying they were an effort by "some western circles to politicize the Games."
+Ruled by the Aliyev family since 1993, Azerbaijan has rejected the accusations saying they were an effort by "some western circles to politicise the Games."

-While the opening ceremony offered organizers a brief respite from these questions, they are set to return when the competition starts in earnest on Saturday.
+While the opening ceremony offered organisers a brief respite from these questions, they are set to return when the competition starts in earnest on Saturday.

 (Reporting by Karolos Grohmann; Editing by Ken Ferris)